 In Figure 62, the processor asserts HIT# and negates HITM# on the clock edge after the clock edge on which EADS# is sampled asserted, indicating the current inquire cycle hit a shared or exclusive cache line.
-(Shared and exclusive cache lines in the processor data or instruction cache have the same contents as the data in the external memory.)
+(Shared and exclusive cache lines have not been modified and do not need to be written back.)
 During an inquire cycle, the processor samples INV to determine whether the addressed cache line found in the processor's instruction or data cache transitions to the invalid state or the shared state.
 In this example, the processor samples INV asserted with EADS#, which invalidates the cache line.

 The system logic can negate HOLD off the same clock edge on which EADS# is sampled asserted.
 The processor continues driving HIT# in the same state until the next inquire cycle.
 HITM# is not asserted unless HIT# is asserted.
+21850J/0-February 2000